thepiyushmital/3D-Game-Sky-Roads/README.md

 5. Copy the folder 'Project' in your Computer
 6. Open minipro.py in geany and then execute.

-Fetch panda3d sdk from her: https://drive.google.com/drive/folders/1IL1VEDb0DMexu9NmNRz9sDxhb9fK_Bmb?usp=sharing
+#Fetch panda3d sdk and the entire code base from here: https://drive.google.com/drive/folders/1IL1VEDb0DMexu9NmNRz9sDxhb9fK_Bmb?usp=sharing